-The media has never reported that it turns out there is another half of Jim Thorpe’s family that inconveniently doesn’t want him moved.
+Not to be a media basher, but it has rarely reported that it turns out there is another half of Jim Thorpe’s family that inconveniently doesn’t want him moved.
 It is as if they are waving and shouting from behind soundproof glass while the press looks the other way.

 Here is a note to me from John Thorpe, a grandson currently residing in Lake Tahoe, California: